-We have fixed the close of business on July 7, 2008, as the "record date" for determining those Marathon stockholders entitled to notice of and to vote at the special meeting.
-As of the close of business on July 7, 2008, there were 49,410,850 shares of our common stock outstanding and entitled to vote.
+We have fixed the close of business on , 2008, as the "record date" for determining those Marathon stockholders entitled to notice of and to vote at the special meeting.
+As of the close of business on , 2008, there were shares of our common stock outstanding and entitled to vote.
 Each holder of common stock is entitled to one vote per share on each proposal on which such shares are entitled to vote at the special meeting.
 Holders of warrants are not entitled to vote at the special meeting.

-As of July 7, 2008, Marathon's initial stockholders, either directly or beneficially, owned and were entitled to vote 11,375,000 shares, or approximately 23.0% of Marathon's outstanding common stock.
-With respect to the Merger, Marathon's initial stockholders have agreed to vote 9,375,000 of their respective shares of common stock which were acquired by them prior to the initial public offering, or 19.0% of the outstanding common stock, in accordance with the majority of the shares of common stock voted by the public stockholders.
-Marathon's initial stockholders and directors and Marathon Investors, LLC have also agreed that they will vote any shares they purchase in the open market in or after the initial public offering in favor of the Merger.
-As of July 7, 2008, 2,000,000 shares, or 4.0% of the outstanding common stock, are subject to this voting arrangement.
+As of June 20, 2008, Marathon's initial stockholders, either directly or beneficially, owned and were entitled to vote 10,317,000 shares, or approximately 20.9% of Marathon's outstanding common stock.
+With respect to the Merger, Marathon's initial stockholders have agreed to vote their respective shares of common stock acquired by them prior to the initial public offering in accordance with the majority of the shares of common stock voted by the public stockholders.
+Marathon's initial stockholders and Marathon Investors, LLC have also agreed that they will vote any shares they purchase in the open market in or after the initial public offering in favor of the Merger.
 They have indicated that they intend to vote their shares "FOR" each of the other proposals although there is no agreement in place with respect to these proposals.